DHTMLX/gantt-docs/data/api/gantt_deletemarker.md

 @template:	api_method
 @descr:
-{{pronote This functionality is available in the PRO edition only.}}

 {{note This method is defined in the **ext/dhtmlxgantt_marker.js** extension, so you need to include it on the page.
 Read the details in the desktop/markers.md article.}}